LiamYoungRWO/JH-Engineering-Jagiellonian-MedTech/README.md

-# 🌯 Medical Technical Solutions in Learning
+# 🌯 Medical Technical Solutions: Multi Model with Dynamic Approaches

 This repository contains Python, Typesctipt, and R scripts designed for medical data analysis.
 The script is built to handle real-world medical data, focusing on patient information related to various conditions and treatments.